 For every objective, basically, SEO has three fundamental funnels, which are low, middle, and upper-funnel keywords.
 Each funnel has different groups to reflect the longer or closer distance between visiting and purchasing.
 For example, the keyword of “CBD gummies” is absolutely different from the keyword “buy CBD gummies”.
 They should not be grouped into the same block, because “buy CBD gummies” is reflecting the customer is ready to purchase and now she or he might be comparing the price, the brands, etc.

-Naturally, these group keywords must be used on the blog, social, PR, and partnership regarding call-to-action, such as product comparison, price discounting, customer/testimonial review.
+Naturally, these group keywords must be used on the blog, social, PR, and partnership regarding call-to-action, such as product comparison, price discounting, and customer/testimonial review.
 Also, different product types should be separated into different blocks in the low funnel, which helps us understand which SKU has more traffic and less difficulty.

 For example, the core keywords such as pain, better sleep, coffee, beer, etc are the daily products target customers would use and CBD products can be part of their user experience that can enhance the performance.
-So you can produce creative photos and videos to engage with the customers in social, VoD, portal display banners and educate them with the CBD products, and make your brand recall in their mind.
+So you can produce creative photos and videos to engage with the customers in social, VoD, portal display banners and educate them about the CBD products, and make your brand recall in their minds.

 Last but not least, you can use the VLOOKUP function, or the index function with a match function in Google Sheets to call the keyword historical data from the keyword suggestion spreadsheet.
-So in the future, any new keywords added on and you can call the data automatically.
+So in the future, any new keywords are added on and you can call the data automatically.

 eCommerce SEO – Map the High Relevant Keywords to the Web Pages